Rendering Templates #

 If you wish to override any of the built-in utility methods with your own, simply supply the same name as the name of the method you wish to override in your configuration:

-configuration.setSharedVariable("json", require(com.myapp.MyCustomJsonRenderer))
+configuration.setSharedVariable("json", load(com.myapp.MyCustomJsonRenderer))

 Since the Configuration